SolarMngle254/Reinforcement-Learning-NMPC-for-UAV-tracking/docs/02_nonlinear_quadrotor_model.md

 \dot{r} = \frac{[I_{xx} - I_{yy}]pq + U_4}{I_{zz}}
 $$

-where $I_{xx}, I_{yy}, I_{zz}$ denote the principal moments of inertia of the quadrotor[cite: 2]. $\mathbf{J}_r$ represents the inertia tensor of the UAV with respect to the body axes, taking the general form[cite: 2]:
+where $I_{xx}, I_{yy}, I_{zz}$ denote the principal moments of inertia of the quadrotor. $\mathbf{J}_r$ represents the inertia tensor of the UAV with respect to the body axes, taking the general form:

 $$
 \mathbf{J}_r = \begin{bmatrix} I_{xx} & -I_{xy} & -I_{xz} \\ -I_{yx} & I_{yy} & I_{yz} \\ -I_{zx} & -I_{zy} & I_{zz} \end{bmatrix}
 $$

-For control system design purposes, assuming a uniform mass distribution and negligible products of inertia, the inertia matrix is approximated as[cite: 2]:
+For control system design purposes, assuming a uniform mass distribution and negligible products of inertia, the inertia matrix is approximated as:

 $$
 \mathbf{J}_r = diag(I_{xx}, I_{yy}, I_{zz})
 $$

-$U_2, U_3, U_4$ are the control torques associated with the roll, pitch, and yaw motion, and $J_{TP}$ represents the total angular momentum of the rotating propellers[cite: 2].
-The total rotor angular momentum is defined as[cite: 2]:
+$U_2, U_3, U_4$ are the control torques associated with the roll, pitch, and yaw motion, and $J_{TP}$ represents the total angular momentum of the rotating propellers.
+The total rotor angular momentum is defined as:

 $$
 J_{TP} = \mathbf{J}_r(\Omega_1 - \Omega_2 + \Omega_3 - \Omega_4)
 $$

-This term captures the gyroscopic effect introduced by the counter-rotating propellers, playing a non-negligible role in the rotational dynamics during yaw maneuvers or rapid changes in angular velocity[cite: 2].
+This term captures the gyroscopic effect introduced by the counter-rotating propellers, playing a non-negligible role in the rotational dynamics during yaw maneuvers or rapid changes in angular velocity.

 ### 3.3 Translational Dynamics (Inertial Frame)

-The dynamic equations expressed in the inertial coordinate frame are employed for the design of the position controller (outer loop)[cite: 2].
-In this frame, the translational accelerations along the inertial axes are given by[cite: 2]:
+The dynamic equations expressed in the inertial coordinate frame are employed for the design of the position controller (outer loop).
+In this frame, the translational accelerations along the inertial axes are given by:

 $$
 \ddot{X} = \frac{(\cos\phi\sin\theta\cos\psi + \sin\phi\sin\psi) \cdot U_1}{m}